Benned-H/spot_skills/CONTRIBUTING.md

 ## Typical Workflow

-This section outlines a general workflow for contributing to `spot_skills` and related codebases.
+This section outlines the typical workflow for contributing to `spot_skills` and related codebases.

 ### 1. Set Up the Local Development Environment